-NEW JERSEY AGRICULTURAL EXPERIMENT STATION BOARD OF MANAGERS
+NEW JERSEY AGRICULTURAL EXPERIMENT STATION BOARD OF MANAGERS (2020)

 The Board of Managers serves as a two-way communications link for conveying information between the Rutgers New Jersey Agricultural Experiment Station (NJAES) and the agricultural community and other constituency groups through the County Boards of Agriculture.
 Representatives from each County Board of Agriculture ensure grassroots input from the agricultural community to the NJAES to help shepherd our state's land grant institution.
-The board also serves as the advocate for the experiment station and provides advice to the Executive Dean and Director of the experiment station on issues that concern the programs of the experiment station including Rutgers Cooperative Extension (RCE).
+The board also serves as the advocate for the experiment station and provides advice to the Executive Dean and Executive Director of the experiment station on issues that concern the programs of the experiment station including Rutgers Cooperative Extension (RCE).
 The Board of Managers consists of a representative from each county board of agriculture, the president of the university, the director of NJAES and the NJ state secretary of agriculture as ex-officio members and a six-member statewide advisory committee.

-In order for the Board of Managers to best represent the broad constituency of NJAES/SEBS, members should be encouraged to reach out to stakeholder groups that may not be aware of the advisory role held by the Board of Managers to NJAES/SEBS.
+In order for the Board of Managers to best represent the broad constituency of NJAES, members should be encouraged to reach out to stakeholder groups that may not be aware of the advisory role held by the Board of Managers to NJAES.
 In addition to agriculture, these stakeholder groups include: fisheries, urban and community outreach, youth development, food, nutrition and health, and related areas of economic and workforce development.
-Likewise, the leadership at NJAES/SEBS needs to communicate to these stakeholder groups through its faculty and staff that there is a Board of Managers representative in each county that they can reach out to if there is a concern or comment about NJAES/SEBS.
+Likewise, the leadership at NJAES needs to communicate to these stakeholder groups through its faculty and staff that there is a Board of Managers representative in each county that they can reach out to if there is a concern or comment about NJAES.

 The New Jersey Farm Bureau supports the Board of Managers in this advisory role and urges the County Board of Agriculture representatives to fully partake in the responsibilities of the Board of Managers, to maintain the benefits for agriculture from this longstanding relationship.
+Beginning in 2020, the Board of Managers is requesting each county appoint a non-voting alternate representative to attend Board of Managers' meetings, serve on committees and relay information in the absence of the county's designated representative.

 NJFB urges the Board of Managers at their annual meeting with the University President and Board of Governors to give an annual report and to have discussions regarding the prior year's progress and future needs of production agriculture.
-Farm Bureau looks forward to the updated dialogue with the Rutgers administration to continue the current spirit of cooperation for NJAES and the agricultural industry's appreciation for the receipt of transferred funds.
+Farm Bureau looks forward to the updated dialogue with the Rutgers administration to continue the current , as well as 4-H Youth Development, Family and Community Health Sciences (FCHS), and other NJAES mission-aligned programs and priorities spirit of cooperation for NJAES.
 This dialogue should also serve as a reminder about the importance of continuing to prioritize production agriculture research and extension work as a critical component of the university's overarching mission.

-The Board of Managers shall review any department of Rutgers Cooperative Extension and specialists performance when needs, deficiencies, or other concerns are identified.
+The Board of Managers shall review any department of Rutgers Cooperative Extension and specialists' performance when needs, deficiencies, or other concerns are identified.
 In particular, the Board of Managers should review and express its opinion on any NJAES department strategic plans that are being proposed or released during the year.

-We expect the Board of Managers and the NJAES/SEBS administration to establish a protocol that outlines parameters to ensure that both participate in open and honest discussion and evaluation of every facet of concern including and not limited to policy, staffing, programs, performance, budget and expectations.
+We expect the Board of Managers and the NJAES administration to establish a protocol that outlines parameters to ensure that both participate in open and honest discussion and evaluation of every facet of concern including and not limited to policy, staffing, programs, performance, budget and expectations.
 This will ensure that the NJAES and Rutgers develops a relevant plan for the future of comprehensive and professional agricultural research and extension services.